ppgcourseUB/ppgcourse2023/CallingVariantsLowCoverage.FilipeGVieira/Readme.md

 For the exercises we are going to use mapped data (BAM files) from chr11 of the 1000 Genomes Consortium.

+**NOTICE that the data to be used in this practice is already available on the server.
+We have downloaded them to a shared folder before the session, to avoid excessive download traffic during class.**.
+In any case, here you have the commands that we have used for that, in case you want to replicate it on your computer.**

 ```
 cd Data/
 wget ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/phase2_reference_assembly_sequence/hs37d5.fa.gz